 I have a passion for emotional healing.
 I have done a vast amount of inner work on myself, mostly through the expressive arts.
 And lately, I have been deeply reflecting upon how we are drawn to different creative practices at various stages of our emotional journey.

-At 50 years old, such intensive inner work is not so imperative.
+Heading through my 50's, intensive emotional healing work is no longer so imperative for me.
 I am moving into the wisdom stage of my life.
-Knowing myself well, and not nearly so overwhelmed and preoccupied with my own "stuff," I am in love with the beholding of "others."
+I know myself well, and I am not nearly so preoccupied with my own emotional "stuff," As a therapist in private practice, I am now in love with beholding the emotions of others.

-My question to you is: "What is your creative wellness practice right now, and how is it helping you to emotionally heal?"
+My question to you is: "What is your creative wellness practice right now?
+How is it helping you to emotionally heal?"
 I invite you to share in the comments below.

 Emotion focused therapy is a relational process that supports you to accept, express, regulate, make sense of, and transform your emotions so you can become who you really are.